 In these cases, authors may use the ARP.
 To do so, the authors should follow the following steps:

-- In Step 2 of the submission process, select “New Submission” as “Type of Submission” and “R&R Elsewhere” as “Category of Submission”
+- In Step 2 of the submission process, select “New Submission” as “Type of Submission” and “R&R At Other Journal” as “Category of Submission”

 - Include all referee reports and decision letters from all rounds at the last journal.

 - Include the paper, which they may choose to update since the last decision, e.g. to incorporate suggestions that they believe are value-adding.

 - Include a cover letter explaining which suggestions they are willing to address, and which suggestions they do think they should not address, accompanied by explanations.
 In simple terms, the cover letter in Case 1 is “the appeal letter you wish you could write”; in Case 2 it is “the response document you wish you could write”.

 The assigned Editor will review the document, potentially seeking advice from other members of the Editorial Board, but with no external referees.
 The Editor can issue one of three decisions:

 - Accept as is

 - Revise and Resubmit

 Under decision 3, the editor will explain which comments in the prior reports the authors should address, guided by the authors’ cover letter.
 In rare cases, the Editor may add additional suggestions but only if there is something crucial that the referees missed.
 The next round is up or out: the Editor will decide whether the authors have satisfactorily addressed the concerns, without external referees.